vnt87/textpod-toc/README.md

 ## But...why though?
 Isn't Textpod meant to be dead simple?

 Yes, but I'm a Product Designer by trade and I wanted to spice up the UI a bit.

-Also, you may have guessed but I'm also not a coder so I may have received some help from Claude with this integration.
+## Why should I use this version instead of the original?

+You uh, probably shouldn't.
+I'm not a developer so these features were written with extensive help of AI, so there's probably a bunch of unnecessary codes in there.
+I mean, some of them wasn't even the AI's fault.
+I embedded an entire icon library just so I could use 2 icons.

 ## Contributing